Alessa-mo/CDT/README.md

 # CDT
-This repository provides an open-source implementation of the paper **CDT: A Comprehensive Capability Framework for Large Language Models Across Cognition, Domain, and Task.** It includes methods for annotating datasets with capability tags across the three dimensions and for selecting data in general and specific scenarios.
+This repository provides an open-source implementation of the paper **CDT: A Comprehensive Capability Framework for Large Language Models Across Cognition, Domain, and Task.** It includes methods for annotating datasets with capability tags across the three dimensions, computing capability metrics for dataset evaluation, and selecting data in both general and specific scenarios.
 <div align="center">
     <img src="assets/CDT.png" alt="image" width="500" />
 </div>